 - ADVANCE SUBMISSION CRITIQUE: Screenplays, TV and short-form scripts; first 15 pages in proper format, cover letter

-ARA GRIGORIAN is a technology executive in the entertainment industry who helps firms and individuals leverage strategy, leadership, and technology to produce extraordinary results with lasting value.
-He earned his Masters in Business Administration form University of Southern California where he specialized in marketing and entrepreneurship.
-True to the Hollywood life, Ara wrote for a children’s television pilot that could have made him rich (but didn’t) and sold a video game to a major publisher (who closed shop days later).
+ARA GRIGORIAN is the international award-winning author of Game of Love (2015) and Ten Year Dance (2017), his critically-acclaimed second novel.
+Ara is a technology executive in the entertainment industry.
+True to the Hollywood life, Ara wrote for a children’s television pilot that could have made him rich (but didn’t) and nearly sold a video game to a major publisher (who closed shop days later).
 Fascinated by the human species, Ara writes about choices, relationships, and second chances.
 Always a sucker for a hopeful ending, he writes contemporary romance stories.
-Ara is an alumnus of both the Southern California Writers’ Conference and the Santa Barbara Writers Conference.
-His debut novel, Game of Love (Curiosity Quills Press), won the 2015 Readers Favorite International Book Awards Gold in Sports Fiction.
+He is a public speaker and a workshop leader for the Southern California Writers’ Conference, Writer’s Digest Novel Writing Conference, Santa Barbara Writers Conference, and others.
+Ara is represented by Stacey Donaghy of the Donaghy Literary Group.

 - SESSIONS: “Every Story is a Love Story” and “Story Beats: Your Story’s Pulse”

 - ADVANCE SUBMISSION CRITIQUE: Genre fiction; first 10 pages double-spaced, cover letter